The Master's Project

 Timeline & Registration

 The Master's project has its own timeline for registration and completion.
-Refer to the appropriate timeline for details: Spring 2019Summer 2019, Fall 2019 A required information session is the first item on the timeline and is scheduled well in advance of the start of the writing semester to allow time to complete the proposal.
+Refer to the appropriate timeline for details: Fall 2020.
+A required information session is the first item on the timeline and is scheduled well in advance of the start of the writing semester to allow time to complete the proposal.

 The next step is to advise the Graduate Program Coordinator of your intent to write your portfolio for the designated semester.
 This should be done one semester prior to the writing semester.
 Students will be provisionally enrolled by the Coordinator, and then confirmed once the proposal has been approved by both the advisor and the Graduate Program Director.